Mixing metals in the bathroom is a great way to add an interesting and contemporary look to a space.

 Mixed Metals in the Bathroom

-This primary bathroom from Studio McGee combines polished nickel, polished brass, black, and aged brass finishes in a fresh way for a timeless yet modern look.
+This primary bathroom combines polished nickel, polished brass, matte black, and unlacquered brass finishes in a fresh way for a timeless yet modern look.

 Curved brass mirrors add a feminine touch and help soften the straight edges and angles typically found in a bathroom.
 The polished nickel wall-mounted faucets also add a unique look to this beautiful space: